coderboy81/ChatAPI-App/README.md

 # app
-Developer ChatGPT using ChatGPT API using RectJs
+Developer ChatGPT using ChatGPT API on ReactJs